 The boundary between the southern and north-central zones is State Highway 7 from the South Dakota Border at Ortonville extending east past Hutchinson, then south on State Highway 22 to Glencoe, east on US Highway 212 to Chaska, south on State Highway 41 to the Minnesota River, then to the Mississippi River to the Wisconsin border.

-Area Fisheries staff will be talking with local groups throughout the summer of 2015.
-Several versions of the regulation proposal will be available on the DNR web site for anyone to review.
-More formalized regional meetings will occur in the fall of 2015 with a final proposal developed for the 2016 Legislature.
+Area fisheries staff talked with local groups throughout the summer of 2015.
+Details about the proposal were available on the DNR website for anyone to review.
+More formalized regional meetings occurred in the fall of 2015 and a proposal was developed for the 2016 Legislature.

 Existing regulations would remain in place, except where they have been evaluated and the evaluation dictates that they be modified or dropped.